Hierve el Agua Guided Full Day Tour in Oaxaca

 Your day kicks off early with pick-up from your hotel or accommodation in Oaxaca City, and after a short drive, you arrive at Hierve el Agua.
 This site’s famous petrified waterfalls look like natural cascades frozen in time, and the views are nothing short of spectacular.
 The area offers around 2 hours for exploring, hiking, and relaxing in natural mineral pools.

-Travelers rave about the scenery here.
+Travelers love the scenery here.
 One reviewer mentions, “Hierve el agua was beautiful, quite a hike, lots of stairs if you do the full hike but it’s optional.
 Pools were beautiful and so refreshing after the hike.”
-It’s a place where the landscape truly invites you to take photos, soak in the views, or enjoy a quick swim—though, keep in mind, the water is cold.
+It’s a place where the landscape invites you to take photos, soak in the views, or enjoy a quick swim—though, keep in mind, the water is cold.

 The hike might be a bit challenging for some, especially if you’re not in the best shape or if you’re traveling with kids.
 However, you’re free to skip the hike and just enjoy the scenery and pools from the viewpoint, which many find equally rewarding.